-Developer Resources: An investment by the owner in the permanent sources of funds, exclusive of a developer's fee and tax credit equity.
-Examples may include cash, loan from the developer and land contribution.
+Developer Resources: An investment by the developer/owner in the permanent sources of funds to a development, exclusive of a deferred developer's fee and tax credit equity.
+Examples may include cash, land contribution, and long-term loan from the developer/owner.
 Evidence is required in the form of a certified letter from a third-party CPA stating the funds are available and allocated for the development, OR a bank statement along with a certified letter from the Applicant stating the funds are allocated for the development.
 Land contributions must be evidenced by an as-is appraisal that is no older than 12 months from the application due date.
+Please note that project-specific competitive grants, pass-through loans obtained by a developer/owner, or project cost savings cannot be used to offset or replace the commitment of Developer Resources.